signifyd/magento1/docs/PAYMENT-DETAILS.md

 </default>
 ```

-Another way to find out the payment method code is on the database.
+Another way to find the payment method code is on the database.
 Get an increment ID of any order placed with the desired payment method and use the following script on the database to get the payment method code.

 **_Replace INCREMENT_ID with the order increment ID_**